Dear students, please find below the MMOPKE admission results for the second group of exams for PASS students enrolled for the 2020-21 academic year.

 What are connected trails?

-The garden's five connected paths
+The five connected paths of the garden

 The SMART’BOTA trail